 You’re more prone to urinary tract and yeast infections

-Now that you the signs of diabetes to watch for, find out eight surprising reasons you’re always thirsty.
+Now that you the signs of diabetes to watch for, check out 20 symptoms you should never ignore.